sophiebatten123/GinAmore/README.md

 To handle payments within the website ensure that you have set this up a guide on how this can be done can be found [here](https://stripe.com/docs/payments/accept-a-payment#web-collect-card-details).

 # Credits

 - The images used on my site were taken from [Shutterstock](https://www.shutterstock.com/).
 - Images and video clips were also used from [Pexels](https://www.pexels.com/).
 - The icons included throughout the website were taken from [Font-Awesome](https://fontawesome.com/).
+- The [Coding Entrepreneurs](https://www.youtube.com/c/CodingEntrepreneurs) tutorial videos were used to help with building the cocktail ingredient section of my site helping me to further understand the relationship between different models.
 - The colour theme was chosen using [coolors](https://coolors.co/).
 - Help and support was given by the Code Institute Tutors.